terpilko/airflow_in_docker/ReadMe.txt

 1.	install docker (https://hub.docker.com/editions/community/docker-ce-desktop-windows/)
 2.	register on DockerHub (https://hub.docker.com/)
-3.	run installed docker and sign in with docker hub account
+3.	run installed docker and sign in with docker hub account (Docker ID is just a nickname)
 4.	create some dir and copy all data from this git repo
 5.	open console (cmd)
 	i)	go to created dir